 Rapid changes in temperature, particularly from cold to hot, cause materials like glass to expand.
 If this happens too quickly, the glass can actually shatter.

 Whether the beer freezes quickly or over time, the frozen liquid will expand, usually requiring more space than the bottle has to give.
-If this happens quickly or if there is an existing defect in the bottle, it could cause the glass to crack or explode.
+If this happens quickly or if there is an existing defect in the bottle, it could cause the glass to crack or burst.
 Otherwise, it is possible the frozen beer will push the cap off the bottle.

 Never drink beer from a broken or cracked bottle!